abguimba/abguimba.github.io-src/content/posts/libft.md

 Just a simple

-    $/> make
+    $ make

-should be enough to get you started with an executable.
+should be enough to get you started with a dynamic library file.

 [libft subject](42-libft.en.pdf)